 Simply copy the code snippet below and paste it into the HTML of your web page.
 Please include attribution to Leapsome.

-It’s often the managers’ job to initiate development programs for their employees.
-And if your organization hasn’t created a structured process or roadmap for creating such a program, you might not know where to start.
+It’s often the managers’ job to initiate the process of creating development programs for employees, so if your organization hasn’t created a structured process or roadmap for such a program, you might not know where to start.
 In that case, we recommend following the subsequent steps to establish a successful development program.

 1. Take stock of your company & departmental OKRs

-If you’re in a managerial or leadership position, avoid creating an employee development program in reaction to a problem.
-You’ll have much more success and get company-wide support for your professional development initiatives if you base them on your company goals and objectives & key results (OKRs).
+If you’re in a managerial or leadership position, avoid creating a personnel development program in reaction to a problem.
+You’ll have much more success and get company-wide support for your professional development initiatives if you base them on your company goals, objectives, and key results (OKRs).

 Connecting your employee development program with your OKRs helps align company goals and initiatives to ensure you’re moving the needle forward effectively.

 Another reason to bring development into your OKR review and iteration process is that it’s already collaborative.
-So it’ll naturally prompt you to work with leadership, team members, and even cross-departmental stakeholders to make sure your ideas are meaningful and realistic.
+So, it’ll naturally prompt you to work with leadership, team members, and even cross-departmental stakeholders to ensure your ideas are meaningful and realistic.

 That way, when it’s time to implement your OKRs — which in this case would include creating a training program — you’ll have the support and backing you need.